marmelab/react-admin/docs/Edit.md

 ## `mutationOptions`

-You can customize the options you pass to react-query's `useMutation` hook, e.g. to override success or error side effects, by setting the `mutationOptions` prop.
+`<Edit>` calls `dataProvider.update()` via react-query's `useMutation` hook.
+You can customize the options you pass to this hook, e.g. to override success or error side effects, by setting the `mutationOptions` prop.
+Refer to the [useMutation documentation](https://react-query.tanstack.com/reference/useMutation) in the react-query website for a list of the possible options.

 Let's see an example with the success side effect.
 By default, when the save action succeeds, react-admin shows a notification, and redirects to another page.
 You can override this behavior and pass custom success side effects by providing a `mutationOptions` prop with an `onSuccess` key: